vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 *   Right-click on project 'parameterized' in the Eclipse 'Project Explorer'
 *   Choose 'Debug As > Local C/C++ Application'

-You will now see the debug perspective with the blinky application window open.
+You will now see the debug perspective with the parameterized application window open.
 The C/C++ editor repositions in the perspective.

 ![debug-snapshot](images/debug-snapshot.png)